Note: To know the maximum number of sending domains you are eligible for, refer to your pricing plan.

 Verifying the Domain

 After you add a domain, you must verify the domain before you can use it to send emails.
-The following verifications are required: DKIM and SPF.
-The following verification is optional: DMARC Alignment.
+The following verifications are required: SPF, DKIM, DMARC and Custom Return Path.

 Once the required verifications are done, the domain is shown as Verified and is ready to be used.

-DKIM (DomainKeys Identified Mail) helps the email receiver to check if the email was sent from the authorized domain.
+The DKIM (DomainKeys Identified Mail) authentication method helps the email receiver determine whether the email was sent from an authorized domain or not.

 Do the following to complete the DKIM verification: